MIDIBlocks/midiblocks/README.md

 ![](https://i.imgur.com/At4Wqht.png)

-Hello 👋 I'm [Oz Ramos](https://twitter.com/midiblocks) and working on a project called [Handsfree.js.org](https://handsfree.js.org) which is designed to help you help you control things handsfree.
+Hello 👋 I'm [Oz Ramos](https://twitter.com/midiblocks) and I'm working on a project called [Handsfree.js.org](https://handsfree.js.org) designed to help you research and develop handsfree user experiences with JavaScript.
 That site is the interactive [Vuepress documentation for Handsfree.js](htpss://github.com/midiblocks/handsfree), designed to help you get started quickly (although it's still a work in progress 😅)

 Handsfree.js is a library designed to help you add face, hand, and pose tracking to your projects in a snap.
 I personally use it to help me research ways to interact with the web and desktop handsfree, but it can also be used for: